SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When **True**, an additional set of lines will be generated travelling perpendicular to the current angle.
-Creating a crosshatched effect.
+    When **True**, an additional set of lines will be generated travelling perpendicular to the current angle, creating a crosshatched effect.

  Link Ends